NuGet/docs.microsoft.com-nuget/docs/guides/Create-UI-Controls.md

 ms.topic: tutorial
 ---

-# Creating UWP controls as NuGet packages
+# Creating UI controls as NuGet packages

-With Visual Studio 2017, you can take advantage of added capabilities for UWP controls that you deliver in NuGet packages.
-This guide walks you through these capabilities using the [ExtensionSDKasNuGetPackage sample](https://github.com/NuGet/Samples/tree/master/ExtensionSDKasNuGetPackage).
+With Visual Studio 2017, you can take advantage of added capabilities for UWP and WPF controls that you deliver in NuGet packages.
+This guide walks you through these capabilities in context of UWP controls using the [ExtensionSDKasNuGetPackage sample](https://github.com/NuGet/Samples/tree/master/ExtensionSDKasNuGetPackage).
+The same applies to WPF controls unless mentioned otherwise.

 ## Prerequisites